The Elves and the Shoemaker: Cultural legacy

 The first tale has been widely adapted.

-Friz Freleng created a musical adaption of the story for his 1946 Merrie Melodies cartoon Holiday for Shoestrings.
-Four years later, Tex Avery adapted the story for his 1950 MGM cartoon short The Peachy Cobbler.
+Walter Lantz created an animated short musical adaptation of the story with his 1934 Jolly Little Elves, as did Friz Freleng with his 1946 Merrie Melodies short Holiday for Shoestrings, and Tex Avery with his 1950 MGM short The Peachy Cobbler.
 The 1956 Looney Tunes cartoon short Yankee Dood It is based on this fairy tale, with Elmer Fudd as the king of industrial elves.
-150 years after this fairy tale took place, he visits the shoemaker to retrieve the elves he has employed, while also imparting the virtues of mass production capitalism to him.
-The same basic plot was also used in the 1946 cartoon short Holiday for Shoestrings.
+One hundred fifty years after this fairy tale took place, he visits the shoemaker to retrieve the elves he has employed, while also imparting the virtues of mass production capitalism to him.

 The 1962 film The Wonderful World of the Brothers Grimm features a segment based on the story.
 In the 1994 Due South episode, "The Deal", Det.
 Ray Vecchio vaguely recollects this story when talking with Constable Benton Fraser about a poor cobbler.
 In Cinderella: From Fabletown with Love, a spinoff miniseries of the Vertigo comic-book series Fables, the shoemaker appears as an employee in Cinderella's shoe store, while the elves are the builders and suppliers of the store's inventory.

 Muppet Classic Theater had a version where a shoemaker (played by Kermit the Frog) faces ruin until his livelihood is saved by a group of philanthropic entertainers, The Elvises, who, naturally, make only blue suede shoes.
-In a Barney & Friends episode called If the Shoe Fits..., the kids are rehearsing for their play about this story.
+In a Barney & Friends episode called "If the Shoe Fits...", the kids are rehearsing for their play about this story.
 The second season of the animated series Happily Ever After: Fairy Tales for Every Child features a South American twist of the tale.
 In the Harry Potter series of books, "house elves" are enslaved creatures who take care of the needs of human wizards, and are free of their obligation once given clothes.
-In the TV show Supernatural, the season 6 episode Clap Your Hands If You Believe has a variation of the tale, of a watchmaker and some fairies.
+In the TV show Supernatural, the season 6 episode "Clap Your Hands If You Believe" has a variation of the tale, of a watchmaker and some fairies.